-Child Custody Modification within a Year of Current Order
+Child Custody Modification Within One Year of Current Order

 Unless you meet certain legal requirements, you must wait at least a year before going back to court to change primary custody of a child.
 This article tells you about those legal requirements.
 LINK TO FORMS INCLUDED.